Staff Picks - Teen

 Two Teens smiling at the camera.

-Teen Books recommended by Teen Librarian Eliana Luke
+September Teen Books recommended by Teen Librarian Eliana L.

-Check out this title on Hoopla as an ebook.
+Check out this title on Libby as an ebook and audiobook.

-Check out this title on Hoopla as an ebook.
+Check out this title on Hoopla as an audiobook.

 Database Type